sarahnguyen7/data-512-course-project/README.md

   - **Forecasting**: Using Prophet & linear regression, trends in respiratory mortality were forecasted for 2025–2050 based on historical data and smoke impact estimates.
   - **Visualization**: Generated clear and interpretable charts to present historical trends and forecasted outcomes for respiratory mortality, highlighting critical insights.

 NOTE: Steps to reproduce each notebook are written in the markdown of the notebook.
-Begin in the order you see here, starting with `common_analysis_pt1A_smoke_estimate.ipynb`.
+Begin in the order you see here, starting with `common_analysis_pt1A_smoke_estimate.ipynb`, working your way up to `common_analysis_pt1C_forecasting_and_visualizations.ipynb`.
 If you only want to do wildfire analysis, do not do the extension analysis.

-This extended analysis bridges the gap between environmental and health data science, demonstrating the real-world implications of wildfire smoke on community health in Gresham, OR.
+For extension analysis, begin with `social_impact_preprocessing.ipynb`.

 These analyses collectively serve as a foundation for crafting actionable recommendations for public health and wildfire mitigation strategies in Gresham, OR.

+In this project, I aimed to answer two main research questions: What is the future smoke impact of wildfires based on historical data? and How does this smoke impact affect respiratory mortality in Gresham, Oregon?
+Through my analysis, I found that both wildfire smoke impact and respiratory mortality rates are expected to rise significantly by 2050.
+Chronic respiratory diseases, COPD, and interstitial lung disease showed the strongest correlations with smoke exposure, highlighting the serious public health risks that wildfires pose to the region.

 ## Table of Contents
 1. [License](#license)